mmore500/waves/blog/_posts/2021-08-20-Aria-Lanea-Blog.md

 ## :interrobang: Why Document and Test Code
 ​
-The ???Michegan State University devolab??? has spent countless hours developing MABE2 and preparing for its release.
+The [Digital Evolution Lab](https://devolab.org/) has spent countless hours developing MABE2 and preparing for its release.
 Proper documentation and testing are essential for ensuring that MABE2 is accepted into and used by as large of a community as possible.
 ​
 Write the Docs (link!), BLURB, puts the importance of proper documentation quite plainly:
 ​